COVID-19 is causing an epicly unplanned global work-from-home experiment. Here’s how to make it work for your business!

 It’s easy to get stuck in the mentality that just because you have an office, you might as well use it.

 But that’s like saying you need to print everything out on paper because you have a printer.
 (Yes, I know that a printer is much cheaper than renting an office, but you get the idea.)
 You don’t need to!
 And most likely, you don’t think about your printer this way.
-But your office, like your printer, should be a resource available to your employees, whether or not they choose to use it or not.
+But your office, like your printer, should be a resource available to your employees, whether they choose to use it or not.

 In practice, this looks different for every business.
 For example, we decided to keep our physical office.
 (We are actually in the process of finding a bigger one to accommodate our recent growth.)